 Hot Tools 101

 Well, there are plenty of fish in the sea, so I will help guide you toward a good purchase whether it be a blow dryer, flat iron, curling iron, or other heat styling tool.
-My first, and quite possibly most important piece of advice is to be willing to spend a wee bit more than $25 if you want a quality product.
+My first, and quite possibly the most important piece of advice is to be willing to spend a wee bit more than $25 if you want a quality product.
 I’m all about saving money, but I’m more about saving your hair from certain death from heat styling!
 I will not give specific brand shout outs, but I will share with you important qualities to look for when picking your perfect mate.

 Let us begin with the handy dandy blow dryer

-The next tool I will mention is the ever popular flat iron
+The next tool I will mention is the ever-popular flat iron

-I have a love hate relationship with this tool.
-They are quite useful creating sleek looks, smoothing frizz, and even creating a beautiful curl believe it or not.
+I have a love-hate relationship with this tool.
+They are quite useful when creating sleek looks, smoothing frizz, and even creating a beautiful curl.
 However, if left in the wrong hands or used improperly, it can be the demise of your beautiful mane.
 I would like for you to think of your flat iron as an assistant, tidying up after the stylist (your blow dryer).
-If you repeatedly straighten your hair from a curly state, have the heat to high, or pass over the hair to slow, you can kiss your locks goodbye.
+If you repeatedly straighten your hair from a curly state, have the heat to the highest setting, or pass over the hair too slowly, you can kiss your locks goodbye.
 No, really…when your hair breaks off and falls to the bathroom sink, pick it up, kiss it, and say you are sorry.
 I suggest a flat iron with adjustable heat settings.
-You do NOT need it on high for Pete’s sake.
-Water boils at 212 degrees Fahrenheit and you have your flat iron set to 420 degrees…get it together man.
-Also, for a flat iron, size does matter.
-Those mini irons are great for fringe areas or getting nearer to the scalp, but for use on the whole head, go a size up (not the size that looks like your crimper from 1980 (to big)).
-Ionic, ceramic, and tourmaline infused also apply to flat irons…refer to previous paragraph.
-Also, again, ask your stylist for specific suggestions.
+You do NOT need it on high!
+Choose the lowest setting and gradually increase it until you get the desired look.

-Texture is kind of a big deal in hair these days, so let’s talk curling irons
+Hair texture is kind of a big deal in hair these days, so let’s talk curling irons